 HOW TO VIDEO LINK : https://youtu.be/s4dS2OuFecg Easy to make and a must if you grow your own!
 I grew standard ruby red beetroots this year and also golden beetroot and they both pickled beautifully but I put them in separate jars to preserve the golden coloured ones.

 Start by cooking the washed beetroot.
 Place a large sheet of foil on a baking tray, lay the washed beetroots on the foil and conceal them in a parcel.
 Pop into the oven at 180 degrees c for an hour.
 Check to make sure they are cooked through by just giving them a prick with a knife.
-Alternatively beetroot can be cooked by bringing to a boil in water then simmer for around 30-40 minutes until tender or to save time cook in a pressure cooker.
+Alternatively beetroot can be cooked by bringing to a boil in water then simmer for around 30-40 minutes until tender or to save time and energy cook for just ten minutes on high pressure in a pressure cooker.

-Remove from the oven and allow to cool then cut off the top and the root and the skins will rub off.
+Once the beetroots are cooked allow to cool then cut off the top and the root and the skins will rub off.
 Note the beetroot will stain your hands – I wear rubber gloves.

 Place the pickling spice in a dry frying pan and toast gently – this releases the wonderful perfume and aroma from the seeds.
 My picking spice also contained bay leaf pieces and small whole chillies.
 Remove these from the mix before toasting.
-Pop the bay and chilli into a large sauce pan.
-Once toasted, transfer the spices immediately from the hot pan to your large saucepan.
+Pop the bay and chilli into a medium sauce pan.
+Once toasted, transfer the spices immediately from the hot pan to your saucepan so that they don’t burn in the residual heat of the frying pan.

-Add then the vinegar and sugar and place over a gently heat and allow the sugar to dissolve.
+Add then to the saucepan containing the spices, the vinegar and sugar and place over a gently heat and allow the sugar to dissolve.
 Turn the heat up then and boil for just 5 minutes.

 Take your clean sterilised jars – slice the beetroot into the jars – any small beetroot leave whole.
-I then add a pinch of sea salt and a whole clove to each jar.
-Pour over the hot vinegar and spoon in the spice berries.
-Seal and wait a month before eating.
+I then add a pinch of sea salt.
+Strain the hot vinegar to remove the spices and pour over the beetroots.
+Spoon in the spice berries (or leave them out – if you prefer).
+Seal and wait a month for the flavours to mature before eating.

 Great for Christmas !